 Note: do not delete your header room, the one ending in 00.
 Don't delete

 Question 19.6 - Why should I not delete the header room vnum?

 Because if you do, you will no longer own that range of vnums, and you won't

 be able to build there anymore.

-The header vnums, the ones ending in 00, are where the ownership and zoning
+The header room vnums, the ones ending in 00, are where the ownership and

-information is stored for your rack.
-You can use the mob and object vnums
+zone information is stored for your rack.
+If you delete the header room,

-level god will have to recreate them to give you back ownership of that
+you'll need a world builder to recreate it to give you back ownership of the